top of page

 My Background

-I have been providing clinical services to children, teens, adults, groups, couples, and families since 2015.
-I am an ADHD Certified Clinical Services Provider (ADHD-CCSP), and am passionate about helping those impacted by ADHD, Autism Spectrum Disorder, OCD, and other forms of Neurodivergence.
-As a former child and family social worker, I am also very devoted to and experienced in working with people who have struggled with childhood abuse and neglect, relationship abuse, complex trauma, Borderline Personality Disorder, and discrimination based on race, ethnicity, religion, socioeconomic status, disability, sexual orientation, and gender identity.
+I've been providing clinical care to children, teens, adults, couples, families, and groups since 2015.
+As an ADHD Certified Clinical Services Provider (ADHD-CCSP), I'm especially passionate about supporting those impacted by ADHD, ASD (Autism Spectrum Disorder), OCD, and other forms of neurodivergence.
+My background as a child and family social worker deeply informs my commitment to working with individuals who have experienced childhood abuse or neglect, relationship abuse, complex trauma, and systemic oppression based on socioeconomic status, race, ethnicity, disability, religion, sexual orientation, or gender identity.

 Elizabeth Hackney, licensed therapist in Colorado, skiing outdoors, enjoying nature and staying active as part of a balanced